apache/activemq-artemis/docs/user-manual/en/management.md

 # Management

-Apache ActiveMQ has an extensive management API that allows a user to modify a server configuration, create new resources (e.g. JMS queues and topics), inspect these resources (e.g. how many messages are currently held in a queue) and interact with it (e.g. to remove messages from a queue).
-All the operations allows a client to *manage* Apache ActiveMQ.
+Apache ActiveMQ Artemis has an extensive management API that allows a user to modify a server configuration, create new resources (e.g. JMS queues and topics), inspect these resources (e.g. how many messages are currently held in a queue) and interact with it (e.g. to remove messages from a queue).
+All the operations allows a client to *manage* Apache ActiveMQ Artemis.
 It also allows clients to subscribe to management notifications.

-There are 3 ways to manage Apache ActiveMQ:
+There are 3 ways to manage Apache ActiveMQ Artemis:

 -   Using JMX -- JMX is the standard way to manage Java applications

--   Using the core API -- management operations are sent to Apache ActiveMQ server using *core messages*
+-   Using the core API -- management operations are sent to Apache ActiveMQ Artemis server using *core messages*

--   Using the JMS API -- management operations are sent to Apache ActiveMQ server using *JMS messages*
+-   Using the JMS API -- management operations are sent to Apache ActiveMQ Artemis server using *JMS messages*

-Although there are 3 different ways to manage Apache ActiveMQ each API supports the same functionality.
+Although there are 3 different ways to manage Apache ActiveMQ Artemis each API supports the same functionality.
 If it is possible to manage a resource using JMX it is also possible to achieve the same result using Core messages or JMS messages.